elatov/elatov.github.io/_posts/2012-08-26-running-out-of-vmfs-heap-on-an-esx-host.md

 	'523,239,424 KB'

-If you want to see the whole list don&#8217;t pipe the command to *head*.
+If you want to see the whole list don't pipe the command to *head*.
 So I first wanted to see all the VMDK sizes across all the hosts.
 In my scenario I had 8 hosts, my extracted logs looked like this:

 	$ for log in \`ls -d esx-*\`; do echo $log; done